Large fuel truck fire in Kabul kills seven - officials | Law-Order

 Large fuel truck fire in Kabul kills seven - officials

-The tankers were parked in northern Kabul and burst into flames late on Saturday, according to the Ministry of Interior.
-Fourteen people were injured.
-The cause of ignition was not immediately known but the fires come as the city remains on "high alert" with officials bracing for attacks from the insurgent Taliban over the foreign troops' continued presence in the country.

-Two security sources had earlier told Reuters they believed it was caused by a Taliban rocket fired in the area, however, Taliban spokesman Zabihullah Mujahid has said they were not involved.
-Tariq Arian, the ministry of interior spokesman, said they were still investigating the cause of the fire.
+Tariq Arian, the ministry of interior spokesman, said authorities were still investigating how the fire started and did not yet know the cause, but he ruled out a "terrorist incident."
+Two security sources had earlier told Reuters they believed it was caused by a Taliban rocket fired in the area.
+But Taliban spokesman Zabihullah Mujahid has said they were not involved.

-The Taliban have said U.S. President Joe Biden's announcement last month that American troops would leave by Sept.
-11 violates a 2020 agreement under the Trump administration that offered a May 1 withdrawal deadline.
-Separately on Saturday, shooting near a major airfield in Kandahar prompted the commander of foreign forces in Afghanistan to warn that attacks on foreign troops would be a mistake and that they were prepared to defend themselves and Afghan forces if needed.
+The city remains on high alert, with officials bracing for attacks from the insurgent Taliban over the continued presence of foreign troops in the country.]
+Afghanistan's Chamber of Commerce spokesman Jan Aqa Naweed said that hundreds of containers that held both fuel and foodstuffs worth millions of dollars had been damaged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)